Aristolochic acid: Absorption, distribution, metabolism, and excretion

+Once orally ingested, aristolochic acid I is absorbed through the gastrointestinal tract into the blood stream.

 Aristolochic acids are metabolized by oxidation and reduction pathways, or phase I metabolism.
-Reduction of aristolochic acid I produces aristolactam I which has been observed in the urine.
+Reduction of aristolochic acid I produces aristolactam I, which has been observed in the urine.
 Further processing of aristolactam I by O-demethylation results in aristolactam Ia, the primary metabolite.
 Additionally, nitroreduction results in an N-acylnitrenium ion, which can form DNA-base adducts, thus giving aristolochic acid I its mutagenic properties.

-Aristolactam I adducts that are bound to DNA are extremely stable; they have been detected in patient biopsy samples taken 20 years after exposure to plants containing aristolochic acid.
+Aristolactam I-DNA adducts have been detected in patient biopsy samples taken 20 years after exposure to plants containing aristolochic acid.

-Excretion of aristolochic acids and their metabolites is through the urine.
+Aristolochic acids and their metabolites are excreted through the urine.

 Mechanism of action

-The exact mechanism of action of aristolochic acid is not known, especially in regards to nephropathy.
+The mechanism of action of aristolochic acid is uncertain, especially in regards to nephropathy.
 The carcinogenic effects of aristolochic acids are thought to be a result of mutation of the tumor suppressor gene TP53, which seems to be unique to aristolochic acid-associated carcinogenesis.
 Nephropathy caused by aristolochic acid consumption is not mechanistically understood, but DNA adducts characteristic of aristolochic acid-induced mutations are found in the kidneys of AAN patients, indicating these might play a role.

 Regulation

-In April 2001, the Food and Drug Administration issued a consumer health alert warning against consuming botanical products, sold as "traditional medicines" or as ingredients in dietary supplements, containing aristolochic acid.
+In April 2001, the U.S. Food and Drug Administration issued a consumer health alert warning against consuming botanical products, sold as "traditional medicines" or as ingredients in dietary supplements, containing aristolochic acid.
 The agency warned that consumption of aristolochic acid-containing products was associated with "permanent kidney damage, sometimes resulting in kidney failure that has required kidney dialysis or kidney transplantation.
 In addition, some patients have developed certain types of cancers, most often occurring in the urinary tract."

 In August 2013, two studies identified an aristolochic acid mutational signature in upper urinary tract cancer patients from Taiwan.
 The carcinogenic effect is the most potent found thus far, exceeding the amount of mutations in smoking-induced lung cancer and UV-exposed melanoma.
 Exposure to aristolochic acid may also cause certain types of liver cancer.